irskep/irskep.github.com/_posts/2010-12-13-space-train-postmortem.md

 ### Conspicuously Absent From This List:

-Anything related to code.
-We really powered through the engine and never got bitten by any major design flaws.
+Significant code issues.
+We really powered through the engine and never got hindered by any major design flaws.
 The game's source code is [on Github](http://www.github.com/irskep/Space-Train).
 It's not beautiful, but it worked well enough for us.